resource-watch/slate/source/includes/api/_graph.md

 }
 ```

 This endpoint returns a list of dataset sorted by the number of times these datasets were viewed by users.
-The returned list is sorted descending, from the datasets with higher view count to the ones with lower count.
+The returned list is sorted descending, from the datasets with higher view count to the ones with a lower count.

 If successful, this endpoint will return 200 OK, containing the list of sorted datasets in the `data` index of the response body.
-Each element of the list contains the dataset id in the `dataset` property, and the number of times the dataset was viewed in the `views` property.
+Each element of the list contains the dataset id in the `dataset` property and the number of times the dataset was viewed in the `views` property.

 Note that the concept of view might differ from one application to another.
 In order to increase the view count of a dataset, an application has to explicitly increment the count for that dataset by calling the [increment view endpoint](#increment-dataset-view-count).